Looking for recent messages related to disaffiliations?

 Great!
 There are a couple of ways to get connected to programs in our office.
 First, think about what you’re interested in learning.
 How do you want to grow or change?
 Where are your areas of interest?
-Then check out the calendar of events below and see if anything connects with those goals!
+Then check out different programs offered and see if anything connects with those goals!

 Looking for a longer-term connection and investment in your growth?
 Consider some of our semester or year-long programs such as Fraternities & Sororities, Duke Authenticity Project, and the Penny Pilgram George Women’s Leadership Initiative.

 Character + Collaboration + Community = Change for the Common Good

 The Duke University Leadership Community guides the language of leadership at Duke.
 Three dimensions of leadership shape the Framework:

 Character: Speaks to the individual and personal development students experience when practicing leadership.
 Character development comes through the exploration of one's identity, integrity, and language of values.
 Developing reflection skills in order to view one's experience through multiple lens and perspectives is an important part of this dimension.
 The foundations of character lie in the congruence between values, beliefs, and actions.

 Collaboration: Involves gaining the skills and experiences necessary to effectively communicate and work well with others.
 This dimension focuses on the development of cultural competency and an understanding of and appreciation for difference.
 Collaboration inspires one to actively seek diverse voices and multiple perspectives in order to identify, organize, and mobilize their community around common goals.